ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

         6
 ```
 We can solve this problem in a simple iterative manner.
 All we would need is to store the nodes that we create along the way.
 Lets say we have a map that stores the array index as key and the node for that index as the value for the hashmap key.
 Let us say the input array is called parent[].
 1. Traverse the parent[] array element by element.
 For every index check if the map contains the index.
 If map does not contain the index 'i', then create node for 'i' and add it to the map.
-The node would have the value as parent[i].
+The node would have the value as i (Node n = new Node(i)).
 If map already contained index 'i' then move to next element.
 2. If the parent[i] was -1, in that case make sure you also mark the root to be equal to map.get(i).
 3. If the parent[i] was not -1, then search for the parent's index in the map.
 If the parent's index does not exist, so create the parent index's node and add the child element node to its left subchild.
 Else if the parent's index node exists already so check for a vacant child node and add the child element there.